FCC chairman Tom Wheeler says that Republican FCC reform proposals would hurt, not help, his agency, delaying decisions and invite litigation.

 That is according to Wheeler's prepared testimony for an April 30 House Communications Subcommittee hearing on a trio of Republican backed FCC process reform bills.

-But Wheeler says those bills will not improve the FCC's ability to help consumers and respond more efficiently to businesses that need the FCC to be efficient.
+But Wheeler says those bills will not improve the FCC's ability to help consumers and the public interest of respond more efficiently to businesses that need the FCC to be efficient.

 "I have reviewed the legislative proposals at the center of this hearing," he says, "and have serious concerns that these proposals fail that test.
 They would create burden without concomitant benefit."